 Bilingual children’s book author, 2007 Master’s in Public Affairs and Administration alumna, Luz Maria Mack is a mother of three and a full-time Admin Specialist to the Associate Director for Clinical Research at Weill Cornell Medicine.
 Luz has always been the type of person who goes the extra mile to lend a helping hand.
 Her career choice was no coincidence.
-She also holds a Bachelor’s in Psychology from City College which she puts to good use along with her MPA in what you might call her “regular” job at Weill Cornell Medicine.
+She also holds a Bachelor’s in Psychology which she puts to good use along with her MPA in what you might call her “regular” job at Weill Cornell Medicine.

 Motherhood, family, community service and education define Luz Mack’s life.
 Everything came together naturally when she started writing her bilingual children’s book series, Little Maria.